Shreyash-India/Quiz-App/README.md

 &#10686; Application also has realtime performance correct/incorrect metric.

-&#10686; It is a quiz application which uses Firebase as a service for database(NO-SQL) & authentication .
+&#10686; It is a quiz application which uses Firebase as a service for database(NO-SQL) storage & authentication.
 ## Documentation

 &#10686; [Flutter](https://flutter.dev/)